axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 .. note::

-   The permission :bdg-ref-warning:`🔑AccessFullProcessList <AccessFullProcessList>` is required to use this feature.
+   Grant permission :bdg-ref-warning:`🔑AccessFullProcessList <AccessFullProcessList>` to allow a user to access the full process list.

 |process-favorites|